- City

 Donald Lee

-Donald Lee approaches the Chinese character not as a linguistic tool, but as a masterpiece of abstract architecture.
-His work is a deep meditation on a two-thousand-year evolutionary journey—from the early inscriptions of 1600 BC to the refined maturity of the Tang Dynasty.
-While the "Regular Script" has remained largely unchanged for a millennium, Lee focuses his lens on the minds of the ancient creators who preceded formal art institutions.
+Donald Lee approaches the Chinese character not as a linguistic tool, but as an architecture for creating abstract art.
+His work is a continuum on a two-thousand-year evolutionary journey—from the early inscriptions on oracle bones at 1600 BC to the refined maturity of the "Regular Script" during Tang Dynasty at 900 AD.
+Although Chinese writing has remained largely unchanged for a millennium, Donald is inspired by the work of the ancient creators who invented the various writing scripts and the more than hundred thousand Chinese characters.

-Lee posits that the ability to synthesize lines into complex abstract forms is an innate human faculty, rather than a learned academic discipline.
+Donald posits that the ability to synthesize lines into complex abstract forms is an innate human faculty.
 His practice serves as both a question and a challenge: if this creative impulse is hardwired into our biology, why did we stop evolving our visual language?
-By revisiting these ancient "abstract constructs," Lee invites us to reawaken our dormant ability to create new, non-representational forms for the modern era.
+By contemplating the evolution of ancient "abstract constructs," Donald invites us to reawaken our dormant ability to create new, non-representational forms for the modern era.